 Spheroid are three-dimensional bundles of cells that simulate organ tissue more realistically than a two-dimensional layer of cells.
 Spheroids-on-chip can be used, e.g. to investigate cancer metastasis.

-We have also developed glass microfluidic flow cells with chambers that allow placement, study and microscopic observation of spheroids.
-These are currently applied to investigate the effects of hypoxia on cancer cells.
+Here is an example of a glass microfluidic flow cell developed in collaboration with Dr Isabel Pires (University of Manchester) with chambers that allow placement, study and microscopic observation of spheroids.
+These have been applied to investigate the effects of hypoxia on cancer cells.